grscheller/git-notes/notes/git-notes.md

    $ git clone grs@us.navo.hpc.mil:proj/grsHome.git
    $ git clone ~/devel/myRepo ~/junk/myRepoCopy
 ```
 This is not just a snapshot from the repo of the project, it clones the
 entire repository, complete with all change control files, containing
 all past versions of the project.
 The second version changes the name of
 the directory containing the GIT repo from grok-typescript to learn-ts.
 GIT does not care about the name of the directory it gets cloned into.
 For the last version, the "upstream repo" or `origin` was set to
-"/home/grs/devel/myRepo" with no knowledge of the upstream's `origin`,
+"/home/grs/devel/myRepo" with no knowledge of the upstream `origin`,
 if it even exists.

 ### Using GitHub or GitLab